fastai/fastpages/README.md

   ```
 ### Adding Footnotes

 Adding footnotes in notebooks is a bit different than markdown.
-Please the [Detailed Guide To Footnotes in Notebooks](https://github.com/fastai/fastpages/blob/master/_fastpages_docs/NOTEBOOK_FOOTNOTES.md).
+Please see the [Detailed Guide To Footnotes in Notebooks](https://github.com/fastai/fastpages/blob/master/_fastpages_docs/NOTEBOOK_FOOTNOTES.md).

+### Adding Citations via BibTeX

+Users who prefer to use citation system BibTeX may do so; it requires enabling the [jekyll-scholar](https://github.com/inukshuk/jekyll-scholar) plugin.
+Please see [Citations in Fastpages via BibTeX and jekyll-scholar](https://drscotthawley.github.io/devblog4/2020/07/01/Citations-Via-Bibtex.html) for instructions on implementing this.

 ### Automatically Convert Notebooks To Blog Posts